 Unlike most Linux distributions, Windows does not come with the Python programming language by default.

-To install NumPy using Pip on Windows 10, you first need to download (at the time of writing this article, the latest Python 3 release is version 3.8.5) and install Python on your Windows 10 PC.
-Make sure you select the Install launcher for all users and Add Python 3.8 to PATH checkboxes.
+To install NumPy using Pip on Windows 10, you first need to download and install Python on your Windows 10 PC.
+Make sure you select the Install launcher for all users and Add Python to PATH checkboxes.
 The latter places the interpreter in the execution path.

 Once you have the latest Python installed, you can proceed to install NumPy using Pip on Windows 10.